 (2) To confirm the actions and the decisions taken by the president on behalf of the Commission since the last session;

 (3) To express appreciation to the officers, the chairs and members of the all the subsidiary bodies for their commitment, contribution to the Commission and achievements.

+(4) To request the president of the commission to report and update at each session the status of participation of developing countries in the commission, and keep promoting and improving their representation particularly in leadership and management positions, in order to better reflect and serve the needs of the developing countries [China].

 _______